wrk-flow/php-api-sdk-builder/docs/content/en/architecture/responses.md

 ## Base implementation

-1. Override **__construct** and try to build the response
+1. Override **__construct** and try to build the response (parse json / xml / etc).
 2. Create `private bool $isSuccessful = false;` and set it to true if the response is successful.
+3. Implement `public function isSuccessful(): bool`
-3. Create properties and entities for your data.
+4. Create properties and entities for your data.
+Use **getters** instead of properties

+### Consumer functions

+These functions are provided for the consumer:

+- `isSuccessful: bool` - Indicates if the response is successfully and the data can be accessed.
+- `getResponse(): ResponseInterface` - Returns underlying response.

-## Json responses
+## JSON response

 To help parse JSON responses extend `AbstractJsonResponse` that will try to parse response to json and check if keys are present in an array.

 - Raises `InvalidJsonResponseException` if the response is not json.
 - Raises `InvalidJsonResponseException` if the of json value is invalid.
 - Will not raise exception if any of desired keys is missing.

-- Use `$this->hasKeys(json: $json, keys: [...]): bool` to check if the array contains given keys.
-- Use `toArray` to get json data.
+### Consumer functions

+These functions are provided for the consumer:

+- `toArray(): array` - Returns the json.
 Will raise exception if the data is not valid.

-### AbstractJsonItemsResponse
+### Implementation

+- Implement `parseJson(array $json): bool;` to parse the json.
+Return false if not valid. **I recommend to create properties and getters instead using toArray function**.
+- You can use `$this->hasKeys(json: $json, keys: [...]): bool` to check if the array contains given keys.
+- You can use [WorksWithJson](/architecture/utils#workswithjson) to easily get values from json with proper type.

+## JSON response with items array

 > For step by step implementation check  [Start building / create response](/start-building/create-response)

-When you want to provide a way to easily access array items in the json using transformer and base root keys validation
+Use this if you want to provide a way to easily access array items in the json using transformer and base root keys validation.

-You can use:
+### Consumer functions

+These functions are provided for the consumer

-- `getRawItems` - Returns raw items array
+- `getRawItems` - Returns raw items array.
-- `items` - Will return
+- `items` - Will return transformed data.
+- `loopItems` - Will provide a way to loop transformed items using closure.

-#### Implementation
+### Implementation

 ```php
 /**